MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 ### Readable
 ADTs make code more readable by explicitly defining the structure and possible values of complex data.
 This makes it easier to understand and reason about the code, leading to improved maintainability.

 ### Enforce Constraints
 ADTs use the type system to enforce constraints on the data.
 The compiler can detect errors at compile time, preventing runtime issues that might arise from invalid data structures or operations.

 ### Remove boilerplate
 Compared to using classes or structs alone, ADTs can often reduce the amount of boilerplate code needed to define and manipulate complex data.
 For example, pattern matching with ADTs often eliminates the need for lengthy if-else chains or switch statements.

 ADTs can accurately model data that has a limited set of possible states or variations.
 This is particularly useful for representing things like:

-- State machines: Each state can be a variant of an ADT.
+- `State machines`: Each state can be a variant of an ADT.
-- Abstract Syntax Trees (ASTs): Used in compilers and interpreters to represent the structure of code.
+- `Abstract Syntax Trees (ASTs)`: Used in compilers and interpreters to represent the structure of code.
-- Error Handling: An ADT can represent either a successful result or a specific error.
+- `Error Handling`: An ADT can represent either a successful result or a specific error.

 In essence, ADTs help by allowing us to model the application domain by defining custom data types that are tailor-made for a specific application domain and enforced by the type system.
 They provide a powerful tool for tackling complexity in software engineering.